pranavmaneriker/pranavmaneriker.github.io/_posts/2016-12-24-christmas-crypto.markdown

 tags-main: crpto
 ---

 I have been seeing [the cryptopals crypto challenges][cryptopals-link] being mentioned in a lot of places.
-I decided to spend a day looking at and trying to solve as many as I can.
+I decided to spend some time looking at and trying to solve as many as I can.

 ### Set 1 (basics)

 When I started with this set, I thought that I would use python.
 I soon realized that I would be writing a lot of comments, so it would be good to use literate programming.

-This lead to me using ipython (now Jupyter) notebooks.
-That seems to fit my requirements well.
+This lead to me using ipython (now Jupyter) notebooks which fit my requirements well.

-After spending some time to get the configuration fixed (windows ftw!)
-I can finally get down to writing code.
+After spending some time to get the configuration fixed (windows ftw! \s) I can finally get down to writing code.

-* For challenge 1, I spent wasted some time looking up some library functions, but simple overall.
+* **Challenge 1:** I spent wasted some time looking up some library functions, but simple overall.
-* For challenge 2, the main issue is figuring out how XOR for unequal length strings is defined.
+* **Challenge 2:** the main issue is figuring out how XOR for unequal length strings is defined.
 The answer is: pad the shorter string with leading 0s.
 Pretty obvious, but important.
-* Too much ambiguity => we get started with actual crypto.
+* **Challenge 3:** Too much ambiguity => we get started with actual crypto.
 Brute forced this one first.
 Then had to run an errand.
 Finally, I wrote a metric.
 Due to dinner etc, wasted a lot of time here.
-* This one was a short one.
+* **Challenge 4:** This one was a short one.
 It's like 2:30 am now.
 The next one seems easy enough, but that's a tale for the morning.

 Link to set 1 [here](https://github.com/pranavmaneriker/cryptopals/blob/master/set1/challenges.ipynb)